brown-studios/minuet/docs/installation-guide.md

 1. Remove the fan blade from the motor shaft using a 7/64" allen key to loosen the grub screw until the fan blade slides off the shaft.
 1. Fully open the lid by turning the lid knob counter-clockwise.
 1. Reach up and trace the fan motor wires from the back of the fan motor down to where they are secured to the housing with zip ties.
 Cut the zip ties.
-1. Continue feeling along the fan motor wires to where they pass under a narrow plastic weatherguard.
-The weatherguard obstructs the opening through which the wires enter the fan housing.
+1. Continue feeling along the fan motor wires to where they pass under a narrow plastic wire passage cover.
+The cover obstructs the wire passage through which the wires enter the fan housing.
-1. Feel around the weatherguard to locate two screw heads on opposite sides.
-Removing the weatherguard is awkward because of the limited clearance for tools under the lid (even when fully opened).
-Use a short length ("stubby") #2 Philips screwdriver to remove both screws from the weatherguard.
-Remove the weatherguard.
+1. Feel around the wire passage cover to locate two screw heads on opposite sides.
+Removing the cover is awkward because of the limited clearance for tools under the lid (even when fully opened).
+Use a short length ("stubby") #2 Philips screwdriver to remove both screws from the cover.
+Remove the cover.
 1. Remove the lid knob using a #2 Philips screwdriver.
 1. Remove the 4 screws that hold the control panel in place using a #2 Philips screwdriver.
 These screws were previously hidden under the insect screen.
 1. Assess whether you have enough clearance to access the wiring within the fan housing.
 If your electrical supply wires or wall control cables are very tight then you may need to remove the trim rim to provide some slack.
 Proceed with the next step once you're able to move the control panel a handspan away from the body of the fan.